by E.C. McMullen Jr.

-Deep into the night while everyone slept, five year old Ankar sat on the foot of his bed.
+Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 His feet dangled over the floor as his hands firmly gripped the edge, ready to launch himself off … if need be.

-Meanwhile, with his head tilted slightly to the left, so his ear was pointed to the source, Ankar gave his closet door a wary look.
+Meanwhile, with his head tilted slightly to the left, so his ear was pointed to the source, Ankar gave his closet door a wary side-eye stare.

 Something moved in there, the soft noise woke him up.
 Now there was silence but Ankar was certain that, whatever it was, was biding its time.